puma13992/harry-potter-quiz/README.md

 ### Frameworks - Libraries - Programs Used

 - [Bootstrap v5.3.0-alpha3](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
-  - Bootstrap to use prebuilt grid system and components, like buttons, carousels and nav bars.
+  - Bootstrap was used to prebuilt the section system and some components, like buttons and icons.
 - [Git](https://git-scm.com/)
-  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+  - Git was used for version control by utilizing the Gitpod terminal to commit to Git and push to GitHub.
 - [Github](https://github.com/)
-  - GitHub is used to store the project's code after being pushed from Git.
+  - GitHub was used to store the project's code after being pushed from Git.
 - [Am I Responsive](http://ami.responsivedesign.is/)
     - Am I responsive was used to create the multi-device mock-up you can see at the start of this README.md file.
 - [Favicon.io](https://favicon.io/)
-    - Favicon.io for making the site favicon
+    - Favicon.io was used for making the site favicon.
 - [Chrome dev tools](https://developer.chrome.com/docs/devtools/)
     - Chrome dev tools were used for debugging of the code and check site for responsiveness.
 - [WC3 Validator](https://validator.w3.org/), [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) and [JShint](https://jshint.com/) were all used to validate the website.

 ## Testing

-The W3C Markup Validator, W3C CSS Validator and JShint Services were used to validate the pages to ensure there were no syntax errors in the project.
+The W3C Validator, Jigsaw W3 Validator and JShint Services were used to validate the pages to ensure there were no syntax errors in the project.

 ### Validator Testing